It had been a downward spiral for Fulham ever since the 2010 Europa League final.

 “While the search was time-consuming and painstaking at times, I knew that when the process was complete that Fulham would have the best man possible for this opportunity and challenge,” said chairman Shahid Khan at the time.

-Since arriving at Craven Cottage, he has slowly revolutionised the Whites from relegation candidates to promotion pushers.
+Since arriving at Craven Cottage, he has slowly revolutionised the Whites from relegation candidates to a Premier League side.

 Given his pedigree in previous jobs, what the former midfielder has achieved is no surprise.